ArunaStorage/documentation/README.md

 A specific version of a dataset.
 The version number follows semantic versionining principles.
 Can have additional tags like "stable", "current" or "dev" that link to a specific version and can be updated and separately queried.

 ### ObjectGroup
 Represents a group of objects.
-The individual objects can have multiple, optionally versioned, revisions that can be linked by DatasetVersion.
+The individual objects can have multiple revisions that can be linked by DatasetVersion.
 A revision is an immutable piece of data that can not be modified, only created and deleted.
+Revisions can be dynamically linked by tags, e.g. stable, current, etc...

-### ObjectGroupVersion
+### ObjectGroupRevision
-Represents a specific, optionally versioned set of objects that is linked to an object group.
+Represents a specific revision of an object group, that can be linked to a dataset version.

 ### Object
 An individual object that e.g. represents a file.
 Usually stored in the associated object storage but can also be a virtual link to an external data object e.g. in a reference database.